zhaoyuzhi/DSWN/README.md

 Implementation of our sRGB denoising method in CVPR 2020 NTIRE Workshop

-DSWN is an augmentation method based on SGN in ICCV 2019, which introduces DWT / IDWT in network architecture.
+DSWN is an augmentation method based on SGN in ICCV 2019.
+It introduces DWT / IDWT in network architecture.
 Besides, an ensemble method is utilized to improve final performance.

 Install `pytorch_wavelets` lib before use:
 ```bash